takp/stock-price-predictor/report.md

 This prediction model's MSE is 17.83037348213345 percent compared to benchmark. (smaller is better)
 ```

 As the results show, the both evaluation score is much lower than the dummy evaluation score.

-Result based on the training with epochs: 100 got 22.8% MSE and it with epochs: 300 got 17.8% MSE.
+For epoch: 100,

+>This prediction model's MSE is 22.892588530820866 percent compared to benchmark. (smaller is better)

+this means MSE (Mean Absolute Error) score is 22.8% of the MSE of benchmark dummy classifier.
+So it could lessen the error 77.2%.

+And for epoch: 300

+>This prediction model's MSE is 17.83037348213345 percent compared to benchmark. (smaller is better)

+this means MSE score is only 17.8% of the MSE of benchmark dummy classifier.
+This trained model could lessen the error 82.2%.

-I think this model works well and it could predict based on the LSTM.
+I think I can say this model works well and it could predict based on the LSTM.

 ### Justification